The Art of Scouting in TFT

-Simply moving your carry a few hexes to ensure they don’t get jumped on by assassins can help save that slight bit of HP you need to crack top 4 later in the game.
+Simply moving your carry a few hexes to ensure they don’t get jumped on by a Hacker can help save that slight bit of HP you need to crack top 4 later in the game.

 What items do enemies have on their units or on their bench?

 If you have enough time, items can be a great indication of what players are capable of building into.
-If you see lots of players building Bramble Vest, assassins might not be the correct decision.
+If you see lots of players building Bramble Vest, you may want to prioritize a Last Whisper.

 You can also check the items that have already been built by players to assume which carry they are going for.
 If someone has built very specific items like

-Blue Buff + Jeweled Gauntlet, you can very safely assume they are going to play Lux or a similar AP carry.
+Spear of Shojin + Jeweled Gauntlet, you can very safely assume they are going to play Taliyah, Miss Fortune, or a similar AP carry.

 How much HP and Gold do other players have?